What is bipolar disorder?

 You would usually expect a manic episode to last for at least a week.
 Hypomania is a milder form and would normally be expected to last for more than four days.
 During an episode of mania, you may not be aware of any changes in your behaviour.
 It’s more likely that it’ll be your friends, family or colleagues who notice these changes.

 - feel sad and negative about life

-- lose interest in others, and the things around you
+- lose interest in people and activities

 - feel worthless and lose confidence in yourself

 - have less energy, and feel unusually tired

 - isolate yourself from your friends

 - think of suicide

 - feel guilty

 - eat more or less than usual so you gain or lose weight